ValleyAudio/ValleyRackFree/README.md

 ### Version

-0.6.6
+0.6.9

-    • [Update] Plateau now features a CV input for Predelay.
-The sensitivity for this input is set in the context menu.
+    • [Fixed] Fixed a mix up between the modulation depth and shape jacks.

 ### Compatibility